The engineering scientific community - Graduate School SIS

 Subscribe to our newsletter!

 The GS SIS supports projects that structure the scientific community of Université Paris-Saclay in the field of engineering, which aim to initiate scientific cooperation between at least two different laboratory teams belonging to the GS SIS, likely to lead to longer-term collaboration between the teams involved.
-Applications for funding for theses, post-docs, small shared equipment or scientific events are eligible under this call for projects.
+Applications for funding or co-funding of doctoral theses and post-doctoral research are eligible under this call for proposals.

-The SIS Graduate School wishes to recognise theses defended by doctors from Paris-Saclay University who are enrolled in one of the four doctoral schools within its scope (EOBE, INTERFACES, SMEMAG, STIC) and who defended their thesis between 1 January 2023 and 31 December 2023.
+The SIS Graduate School wished to recognise theses defended by doctors from Paris-Saclay University who are enrolled in one of the four doctoral schools within its scope (EOBE, INTERFACES, SMEMAG, STIC).
+This thesis prize aims to recognise the best theses according to several criteria.

 List of external calls for projects at Université Paris-Saclay on Open4research